giellatekno/oahpa/sms/00_readme.txt

  ==> function for the 2+1 accent letter pairs in use ==> (sms_drill/forms.py)

-cip2trond: the input tool for special Skolt Saami letters is just for users that cann't find these letters on they keyboard.
+cip2trond: the input tool for special Skolt Saami letters is just for users that can't find these letters on they keyboard.
 This has little to do with spellrelax!
+micha2trond: yes, it has nothing to do with spellrelax; just a help for character input

 =====
 The current compilation shall include the following part-lexica: